 - Sorry lefties, this one's not for you

 If you can't plant your feet squarely on the floor while seated and your thighs aren't parallel to the floor, then you'll want a footrest to align your body properly.
-This one will not only elevate your feet and legs, but it adjusts to different angles for your ideal positioning.
-Plus, the free-floating platform and nubbly tread pattern let you stretch and massage your feet while you work.
+This one will not only elevate your feet and legs, but adjusts to different angles for your ideal positioning.
+Plus, the adjustable-height platform and nubbly tread pattern let you stretch and massage your feet while you work.
 Reduce fatigue and increase circulation in your legs when you're sitting for long periods.

 - Elevates feet and legs to correct height and angle